-Human trials of British coronavirus vaccine to widen to 10,000
+Human trials of British coronavirus vaccine to reach 10,000

 “The speed at which this new vaccine has advanced into late-stage clinical trials is testament to Oxford’s ground-breaking scientific research,” AstraZeneca executive Mene Pangalos said.

+But a read-out on how well the vaccine works may take between two and six months, Oxford University said on Friday.

-AstraZeneca has already signed up Britain and the United States as partners to mass produce the vaccine in anticipation of confirmation that it works and is safe to use.
+The British drugmaker has already signed up Britain and the United States as partners to mass produce the vaccine, to be ready for delivery if and when there is conclusive evidence that it both works and is safe to use.

+AstraZeneca Chief Executive Pascal Soriot said last month that a first indication on efficacy would likely come in June or July.

+Healthy volunteers will be randomly assigned to either receive the ChAdOx1 vaccine, also known as AZD1222, or an established meningitis vaccine.

 Additional reporting by Pushkala Aripaka in Bengaluru; Editing by Saumyadeb Chakrabarty and Alexander Smith